birc-ctib-2022/bed-2-sarah/README.md

 *How do you use binary search to find the lower bound of a number?
 How did you have to modify the binary search algorithm?*

+To get binary search to output the lower bound, the conditions for resturning an index was changed.
+In binary search, when searching for an element, the index is returned when that value is found.
+In the modified-lower-bound-binary-search, the algorithm updates (+1) the value for lower bound whenever an element is smaller than the searched-for value.
+The algorithm keeps searching untill the search-interval is equal to 1.
+This way, the search does not stop, untill the lower bound is truly a lower bound, and not just the first found instance of the searched-for value.

 *Would anything be more difficult if the features covered ranges instead of single nucleotides (like real BED files)?
 What could go wrong, if anything?*

+Because features only cover a single nucleotide, we can describe all features within the query with qs <= fs < qe, where qs is the start of the query, fs is the start of the features, and qe is the end of the query.
+This is used in the binary-search algorithm.

+If features were multiple bases long qs <= fs < qe would only describe features within the query:

+q:     |-----|
+f:       |-|

+If features were multiple bases long, the following features would also be within the query:

+q:     |-----|
+f1:  |----|
+f2:         |--|
+f3: |-----------|

+For the first feature, fe (feature end) is within the query: qs <= fe < qe For the second feature, fs is within the query: qs <= fs < qe For the third feature, fs is smaller than qs and fe is bigger than qe: fs < qs and fe > qe

+The algorithm works by 1) doing a binary search to find the lower bound for qs <= fs, and then 2) adding all BED-lines where fs < qe.
+If features were multiple bases long, only features within the query would be found.
+The algorithm would have to be altered significantly to incorporate all possible features within the query (a lot of if statements).

 *We wrote a tool for merging two BED files, but what if we had a bunch of them?
 What would the complexity be if we merged them in, one at a time?
 What would the complexity be if we merged all of the files at the same time?*

+For two files, the algorithm runs in O(n + m), where n and m are the lengths of the two BED-files.
+The resoning behind the O(n + m) complexity, is that we have to run through each element in the two BED-files, compare them (which we assume takes O(1) complexity), and add the smallest to the merge-output (which we assume takes O(1) complexity).

+If we had k BED-files, of length l_k, and we merged them one at a time, the first step would take O(l_1 + l_2) complexity.
+The new, merged file, would have length l_12.
+The next step would take O(l_12 + l_3) complexity.
+The total complexity for the first two steps can be written as O(l_1 + l_2) + O(l_12 + l_3) = O(l_1 + l_2 + l_12 + l_3).
+This can be generalised to: O(l_1 + l_2 + l_12 + l_3 + ... + l_[1:k] + l_k).
+Because the merged file grows in length for each step, we can approximate the complexity to exponential growth O(k^2).

+|   . <- length of BED file 1234
+|
+|
+|
+|  .  <- length of BED-file 123
+|
+| .   <- length of BED-file 12
+|.    <- length of BED-files 1, 2, 3, ..., k

+If we merged them all at once, the algorithm would have to compare all k elements to find the smallest and add it to the output.
+A single comparison takes O(1) complexity.
+When there are k elements, there would have to be (k!/(2!(k-2)!)) comparisons for each step.
+There would have to be (l_1 + l_2 + l_3 + ... + l_k) steps, to run through all elements in all k BED files.
+This would create a time complexity of O((l_1 + l_2 + l_3 + ... + l_k)*(k!/(2!(k-2)!))).